Ensured Energy: How a Serious Game can Reach and Engage Diverse Societal Groups in Swiss Energy Transition: Conclusions

 \subsection{Insights for Future Design}

-Here we return to the original question, can a game be entertaining and informative and still return valid data for scientific analysis?
-The answer is yes, but our experience shows that the key element in design is to find the balance between the complexity of the information which is presented and the simplicity required for the game to be accessible and enjoyable for the players.
+The question that guided this study was whether a serious game about energy transition can engage the broader population and can thus eventually be an effective tool for sensitisation and information.
+In addition to the empirical findings presented here, we want to return to this question from the perspective of game design.
+Our experience shows that the key element in design is to find the balance between the complexity of the information which is presented and the simplicity required for the game to be accessible and enjoyable for the players.
 While the interdisciplinary work was an important element for the game to become relevant, playable and feasible at the same time, the different disciplinary perspectives also are a challenge in terms of varying interests and expertise.

-Moreover, from the initial analysis of the results and from user feedback, it is clear that those interested and invested in the subject matter were happy to engage with the game.
+Moreover, from the analysis of the results and from user feedback, it is clear that those interested and invested in the subject matter were happy to engage with the game.
 What is harder is to engage those who are not naturally drawn to the subject matter or intimidated by its complexity.
-Given the nature of this journal we would offer this conclusion as advice to designers of future serious games, they should be careful to understand the trade-offs between realism, complexity, accessibility and engagement when considering their objectives, as this will guide the success or failure of their work.

-Another conclusion that is difficult to quantify but nonetheless valuable, is the fact that the game was developed for a desktop-only browser environment.
+We further note that the game was developed for a desktop-only browser environment.
 It became apparent during the survey that potential players were attempting to access the game using smartphone browsers, but were not able to continue due to the incompatibility of their devices.
 This represents a loss of engagement and data from a potentially valuable cohort to the study, most notably young people, who could, in turn, be hardest to engage through formal channels.
-Again we would advise future serious game designers to fully support smartphone users.
+We would advise future serious game designers Therefore, future studies should fully support smartphone users.
 The size and functionality of a touchscreen user interface thus places constraints on gameplay design which should be carefully considered.